AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Product shortcuts {#what-product}

-1. `CL apps` — AdGuard for Windows, Mac, Android — CoreLibs-based apps
+1. `CoreLibs apps` — AdGuard for Windows, Mac, Android
-1. `ExtChr` — AdGuard Browser Extension for Chrome and other Chromium-based browsers, e.g. new Microsoft Edge, Opera
+1. `AdGuard for Chromium` — AdGuard Browser Extension for Chrome and other Chromium-based browsers, e.g. new Microsoft Edge, Opera
-1. `ExtFf` — AdGuard Browser Extension for Firefox
+1. `AdGuard for Firefox` — AdGuard Browser Extension for Firefox
-1. `iOS app` — AdGuard for iOS (for mobile Safari browser)
+1. `AdGuard for iOS` — AdGuard for iOS and AdGuard for iOS Pro (for mobile Safari browser)
-1. `Safari` — AdGuard for Safari (for desktop Safari browser)
+1. `AdGuard for Safari` — AdGuard for Safari (for desktop Safari browser)
-1. `CB` — AdGuard Content Blocker (for mobile Samsung and Yandex browsers)
+1. `AdGuard Content Blocker` — Content Blocker for Android mobile browsers: Samsung Internet and Yandex.Browser

-### Compatibility shortcuts {#what-compat}
+### Compatibility shortcuts {#what-compatibility}

 :::note